-Electronic health record enables care providers to make better decisions by providing access to complete, up-to-date information.
+Electronic health record enables healthcare providers to make better decisions by providing access to complete, up-to-date information.

 Eliminates Data Gaps

-An electronic health record allows for quicker diagnosis and medical decisions because it eliminates data gaps —providing a complete view to physicians and other providers.
-The complete view can be shown through integrations with information such as medication history, Laboratory orders and results.
+An electronic health record (EHR) allows for quicker diagnosis and medical decisions because it eliminates data gaps —providing a complete view to physicians and other providers.
+The complete view can be shown through integrations with information such as medication history, laboratory orders, and results.
 This allows the care provider to make a diagnosis sooner than they would be able to when dealing with data gaps.
 This speed can even prevent some avoidable conditions using early intervention.

 In addition, eliminating data gaps can help reduce the need to repeat diagnostic studies that have already been done.
-It also provides greater patient satisfaction as it prevents the need for providers to ask patients questions that they have already answered many times before.
+It also provides greater patient satisfaction as it prevents providers from asking patients questions they have already answered many times before.

 Reliable Access to Patients' Complete Health History

-Providers need to know whether or not patients have allergies, a history of adverse reactions to medications, or are taking medications that could interact with other forms of treatment.
+Providers need to know whether or not patients have allergies, a history of adverse reactions to medications, or are taking medications that could interact with other forms of treatment, alternatively called Drug-Drug interactions.
 Having a complete, reliable health history provides this information and more.
 It also helps: